2.1.11. Beacon detect engine

 The alert counters are visible:

-• in the Alert details screen of the WEBUI
+• In the `Alert details` screen of the WebUI

-• in the Expanded document of Kibana
+• In the `Expanded document` screen of Kibana

-• in the export to the SIEM
+• In the export to the SIEM

 The detailed information is given in the table (Counters of the source part of logs).

-2.1.10.3.
+2.1.11.3.
 Management of the engine

-2.1.10.3.1.
+2.1.11.3.1.
 Viewing the engine status

-2.1.10.3.2.
+2.1.11.3.2.
 Engine update

 There are updates for the engine.